YannickGir/marvel-xperience/README.md

 ```
 3- Follow these terminal steps :
 - [ ]Open a first terminal:
--use cd to change directories using the syntax:
+- use cd to change directories using the syntax:
 ```
 cd marvel-xperience
 ```
--once on the directory \marvel-xperience> enter the command:
+- once on the directory \marvel-xperience> enter the command:
 ```
 npm i
 ```
--change directories to :
+- change directories to :
 ```
 cd server-nodejs
 ```
--once on the directory \server-nodejs> enter the command:
+- once on the directory \server-nodejs> enter the command:
 ```
 npm i
 ```
--finally enter :
+- finally enter :
 ```
 npm start
 ```
 - [ ]Open a second terminal
--change directories to :
+- change directories to :
 ```
 cd client-reactapp-marv
 ```
--once on the directory \client-reactapp-marv> enter the command:
+- once on the directory \client-reactapp-marv> enter the command:
 ```
 npm i
 ```